nguyenci/portfolio/README.md

-# Portfolio Website
-## Author
-Cinthya Nguyen
+## Cinthya Nguyen - Portfolio

-## URL
-Go to https://nguyenci.github.io./ to visit my website.
+Go to https://nguyenci.github.io/portfolio to visit my website.

+### Notes
+To deploy on GitHub Pages, go to `vite.config.js` and set base to `/portfolio/`.